Hritikraj8804/KodeKloud_Engineer/Linux_1/01_Create_a_user.md

 This command creates a new user with the username "jim", sets the UID to 1582, creates the home directory `/var/www/jim`, and the `-m` option ensures that the home directory is created: `sudo useradd -u 1582 -d /var/www/jim -m jim`

 To check if the user "jim" was created successfully, you can use the following command: `id jim`

+Running this command will display information about the user "jim", including the UID, GID (group ID), and the groups the user belongs to.
+If the user was created successfully, you will see output similar to the following: